iter-tools/iter-tools/COOKBOOK.md

     .filter(name => name.length > 0);
 ```

 In this (possibly slightly contrived) example, the problem is that each of our four functional operations creates a separate array.
 If our list of users was large to begin with, we're wasting a lot of memory and making unnecessary work for the garbage collector in order to allocate intermediate arrays which are not part of our output anyway.
 In this regard our function is four times heavier than it needs to be!
 Iterators avoid making those intermediate allocations by executing all their specified transformations on an individual item before moving on to the next item.

+**BUT.** This is a trade off, not a pure win.
+Native array operations like `Array.map` and `Array.filter` are extremely fast.
+They can be up to ten times faster than their iterator-based counterparts.
+If you are not working with particularly long datasets, the raw speed of native code working with memory may be more desirable.

 Using iter-tools, the above example would look like:
 ```js